 What Causes You to Get Angry with Your Baby?

-This narrative plays out for most first-time parents and can happen for several reasons.
+This narrative plays out for many first-time parents and can happen for several reasons.

 Reason 1: Stress

 Stress caused by an overwhelming sense of responsibility can leave you cranky and short-tempered.
-If you allow the tension from trying to balance life build up, you are bound to let out your anger and frustration on your innocent baby.
+If you allow the tension from trying to balance life to build up, you will let out your anger and frustration on your innocent baby.

 Reason 2: High Expectancy